27410/group-assignment-2021-Group-13-Psilocybin-production-in-Corynebacterium-glutamicum/README.md

 Gene optimization methods will be applied to the cell model (iCW773) to improve the theoretical yield of the product.

 ## Project overview
-Describe how your project is organized ...
+This is the [README.md](README.md) file, containing a description of the project and overview of code locations.

+Our main [Report](Report.ipynb) contains more details and explanation behind the code.
-This is a type 2 project.
+This is a type 2 project, Selection and assessment of existing GSM.
 Code is compiled in 8 separate documents:
 1. Reaction addition is performed in [1._Add_Psilocybin_to_Coynebacterium_Model.ipynb](1._Add_Psilocybin_to_Coynebacterium_Model.ipynb)
 2. Memote model check in [2._MemoteModelCheck.ipynb](2._MemoteModelCheck.ipynb)
 3. Phenotype Phase Plane [3._Phenotype_Phase_Plane_Psilocybin.ipynb](3._Phenotype_Phase_Plane_Psilocybin.ipynb)